TheRealShadyOG/linkedlists/README.md

 # odin-linkedlists
-This rpository is for me to practice linked lists while going through the odin project.
+This repository is for me to practice linked lists while going through the odin project.